Arkansas House votes to override veto of voter ID bill

-LITTLE ROCK, Arkansas The Republican-controlled Arkansas House of Representatives voted on Monday to override a veto by the state's Democratic governor of a bill that would require voters to show photo identification.
+LITTLE ROCK, Arkansas Republican lawmakers in Arkansas voted on Monday to override a veto by the state's Democratic governor and approve a bill that requires voters to show photo identification at the polls, prompting an outcry from civil libertarians who vowed to fight the law.

-Representatives voted 52-45 to override Governor Mike Beebe's veto, joining the state Senate, which had voted on March 27 to override the veto.
+Legislators in the Republican-controlled state House of Representatives voted 52-45 to override Democratic Governor Mike Beebe's veto, joining the state Senate, which had voted on March 27 to approve the new law over his objections.

-In Arkansas, lawmakers can override a veto by a simple majority in each chamber.
-This year, state lawmakers have overridden vetoes of two bills that restrict abortion.

 Arkansas will join nearly three dozen U.S. states that have voter ID measures, according to the National Conference of State Legislatures.
-Legal challenges to voter ID laws are pending in several U.S. states.

-Supporters of the proposal say it would prevent voter fraud.
-State representatives had voted 51-44 to approve the voter identification measure that was sent to Beebe.
+The laws are part of a nationwide effort by Republicans at the state level to prevent voter fraud.
+Critics say they hinder low-income and minority voters and are challenging the laws in several state courts.

+"Arkansans will be well-served by this new electoral safeguard," Republican Party of Arkansas Chairman Doyle Webb said.

+The American Civil Liberties Union of Arkansas is "very likely" to challenge the law in court and is looking at its options, Director Rita Sklar said.
+She said the law would disenfranchise or burden the poor, racial minorities, the elderly and people with disabilities.

 In his veto letter on March 25, Beebe had said he "believes that the bill will unnecessarily cost taxpayers money, grow bureaucracy and risk disenfranchisement of voters."